Table of contents

 How to measure and reinforce culture fit

-Building and sustaining a strong culture takes effort — and measurement.
+Building and sustaining a strong culture takes effort — and, yes, measurement.
+Without it, how will you know if all your culture-building efforts are actually paying off?
 Here’s how to track and strengthen culture fit in your organization:

 1. Measure cultural alignment with key metrics